buttercoin/buttercoin/doc/VAGRANT.md

 Vagrant is a very useful tool for separating your development environment from your desktop environment.
 It utilizes virtual machines and chef to build a known development platform as required.

-After cloning the repository but before doing anything else (such as `npm install`)

 - Install the following prerequisites.
   - Virtualbox - https://www.virtualbox.org/wiki/Downloads
   - Vagrant - http://downloads.vagrantup.com/